 Grant for The Red Shed Project

 We recently provided a grant of £1,364 to The Red Shed Project to enable them to deliver new workshops for people caring for loved ones with dementia.
 The weekly sessions offer important respite for carers and help enhance their well-being.

-Read our Summer Newsletter
+Read our Christmas Newsletter

 Please take a look at our latest newsletter to see how we’ve been making a difference in your community.

 JCA took on Rough Runner in aid of the Trust